Overview & Rule Summary

 Both home-based stations and portable operations are encouraged.

-PLAYING IN 2024 FOBB
+PLAYING IN THE 2024 FOBB

-However, this event really is all about working as many swarming Bumblebees as possible.
+This event really is all about working as many swarming Bumblebees as possible.

 WHAT QUALIFIES AS A BUMBLEBEE?